This page provides hardware specifications for machines running BMC Discovery on standalone or cluster environments.

 Note that these figures are for a cluster running on reasonable hardware.
 It is possible to get the same performance with fewer machines by using more powerful hardware.

 The appliance specification page in the UI retains the classes for standalone deployments, but not in clusters.
-We are reviewing BMC Discovery performance as version 10 is deployed, and might extend our recommendations based on our customer’s real experiences.
+We are reviewing BMC Discovery performance and might extend our recommendations based on our customers' experiences.